liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

-In an application with only one module that holds all your application's views (for example, all its JSPs) and portlet components, just create a `src/main/resources/content` folder in that module, and place all of your `Language_xx.properties` there.
+In an application with only one module that holds all your application's views (for example, all its JSPs) and portlet components, just create a `src/main/resources/content` folder in that module, and place your `Language.properties` and `Language_xx.properties` files there.

 After that, make sure any portlet components (the `@Component` annotation in your `-Portlet` classes) in the module include this property: